g-a-borrero/cosmos/Skills/Sneaking/index.md

 # Sneaking

-Being able to operate without being caught is a key component to surviving in not-well-to-do areas.
+Being able to operate without being caught is a key component to thriving in not-well-to-do areas.

 ## Stealth?
 Camouflage?
 Something else?

-## Sleight of Hand?
-Another name?
+## Legerdemain

+Adeptly move and palm items without being caught, or take from another.

 ## Needs another